Leleat/Tiling-Assistant/GUIDE.md

  This mode is used when you grab a window and drag it to the screen edges.
 A `Tile Preview` will open and show the area the window will tile to once the grab is released.
 By default, the `Tile Preview` will either be a screen half or quarter depending on the position of your mouse.
 If there are tiled windows visible on the screen, the `Tile Preview` will adapt its size.
 The top screen edge is used for maximizing.
 Keeping the maximized preview open for a short time will switch to the top-half preview.

- If you use multiple monitors: There is a very short `Grace Period` (150 ms) when you pointer changes monitors, in which the `Tile Preview` will stick to the old monitor.
-This way you can _throw_ (tile) your windows without needing to slowly inch towards the screen edge, if there is another monitor beyond that edge.
+ If you use multiple monitors: There is a very short `Grace Period` (150 ms) when your mouse changes monitors, in which the `Tile Preview` will stick to the old monitor.
+This way you can _throw_ (tile) your windows without needing to slowly inch towards a screen edge, if there is another monitor beyond that edge.

 #### Split Tiles